pattukkaaran/Cassette/_posts/2020-08-06-raanjhanaa-hua-main-tera.md

 In 2013, ARR gave back to back bang-on albums for Dhanush; Maryan and Raanjhanaa.
 Both being my favorites.
 This song also reminds me of my friendship with a fellow Rahmaniac Arun & our never ending phone calls about Music & Music!
 He's my go-to web tech guy.
 Oh, did I mention?
 He built this blog for me.

 It always feels festive to meet the person you love after a while, right?
 I'm sure it's the same for everyone.
-In the ongoing pandemic situation, with many options to virtually meet and connect with the special someone, we still miss their physical presence around us.
-Nothing matches the face-to-face conversation.
+In the ongoing pandemic situation, with many options to virtually meet and connect with our special someone, we still miss their physical presence around us.
+Nothing matches face-to-face conversation.
 If this is the case in 2020..
 Imagine this scenario in early 2000's, 90's, 80's!?!

 ![](/img/raanjhanaa-hua.jpg)